How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 SIGHING

-Over the past few decades, I’ve been fascinated by the different patterns that make up our respiratory and physiological systems—particularly our breath, which is the only pattern that we have a conscious control over.
+Over the past few decades, I’ve been fascinated by the different patterns that make up our respiratory and physiological systems, particularly our breath, the only pattern over which we have conscious control.

-When we change our breathing patterns, it can impact our body functions, emotions, and cognitive abilities.
+Changing our breathing patterns can impact our body functions, emotions, and cognitive abilities.

 Take, for example, the sigh: We do that automatically throughout the day so the body can reinflate the tiny air sacs of the lungs that periodically collapse (it’s normal, don’t worry), but we also do it when we are feeling down, or when we need to release some stress.

-The breath is therefore both an expression of our inner state and something that we can use to change our inner state.
-In the Hatha Yoga Pradipika, by Svātmārāma, and other texts on yoga, the functions of the mind, and those which drive the breath, are considered one and the same.
-Breath and mind, mind and breath, are one in the same.
+Therefore, the breath is both an expression of our inner state and something we can use to change our inner state.
+In the Hatha Yoga Pradipika, by Svātmārāma, and other texts on yoga, the functions of the mind and those which drive the breath are considered the same.
+Breath and mind, mind and breath, are one and the same.

 When you control or modify one, you can control the other.
 If you lose control of one, you lose control over the other.